Let’s kick off this conversation by debunking a few common myths about website design mistakes:

 - Get Started

-The general rule is to stay simple with the words and splashy with the colours!
+When it comes to CTA design, the general rule is to stay simple with the words and splashy with the colours.
 You want your CTAs to jump off the page.

 Mistake #4: Lack of Social Proof

 Of all the website design mistakes I see, this one upsets me the most because the value of social proof is so obvious.

 Have you ever booked a hotel based on the online reviews?
 Or tried a new restaurant because someone told you it was good?
 That’s the essence of social proof.

 We live in a skeptical world.
 People don’t trust easily so you need to show them real-life evidence that your organization is great!

 Examples of social proof for nonprofit websites include:

 - Numbers and Statistics

 Testimonials are arguably the most effective form of social proof because they’re authentic.
 A REAL person donated, volunteered, or participated in a program, and is attesting to the benefits.
 They had a personal experience that was positive and they are sharing their enthusiasm with others.